The Emotionality of ADHD

 When relationships suffer, it’s easy to internalize the judgement of others, and become ashamed of who we are as a person.
 It’s an ADHD trait that contributes greatly to the condition.

-In this video, from her ADDitude webinar titled “The Adult Guide to Shedding ADHD Shame,” Linda Roggli, PCC, explains how our extreme emotions can make us feel ashamed:
+In the video, from her ADDitude webinar titled “The Adult Guide to Shedding ADHD Shame,” Linda Roggli, PCC, explains how our extreme emotions can make us feel ashamed.

 Learn More About the Emotional Dysregulation of ADHD: